4 Tips to Get Better Facebook Ad Conversion

 As a result, high bids also affect which people will see your ad.

 A Facebook user who logs in several times per day – perhaps a young person or someone who works by a computer – has a much “lower value” compared to someone who logs in once a day.
-People in the latter category are often more interested in what everybody in the friend network has been up to during the day and spend more time scrolling down the feed.
+People in the latter group are often more interested in what everybody in the friend network has been up to during the day and spend more time scrolling down the feed.

 They are exposed to the ads much longer.